falkr/ttm4115/pages/prep-stmpy.md

 In this unit, you will learn how to implement state machines in Python.
 Achieving this is valuable for several reasons:

 - You will be able to deepen your understanding about state machines in general.
-- You will be able to solve arbitarily complex synchronization tasks in Python.
+- You will be able to solve arbitrarily complex synchronization tasks in Python.
 - You will have a framework for the implementation during the semester project.

 ## Benefits of State Machines in Code